garylirocks/quickrefs/azure-storage.markdown

 ### Object replication

-You could add replication rules to replicate blobs to another storage account, the destination could be in another region, subscription, even another tenant.
+You could add replication rules to replicate blobs to another storage account.

+- The destination could be in another region, subscription, even another tenant (`AllowCrossTenantReplication` property controls whether this is allowed).
+- Only one replication policy may be created for each source account/destination account pair.
+- Each policy can have multiple rules
 - Blob content, versions, properties and metadata are all copied from source container to the destination container.
 Snapshots are not replicated.
 - Blob versioning needs to be enabled on both accounts.